Our intent at Beaumont Hill is to implement a high impact, broad and balanced curriculum for all learners.

 Early identification of SEN is critical and assessment is based on partnership between the school, parents, the LA and other agencies to enable a coherent and rounded profile of the child to be developed.

-This system reflects the small steps to learning approach adopted in our schemes of work.
+Our system reflects the small steps to learning approach adopted in our schemes of work.
 Teachers record on going progress and there are three points in the year where whole school data is collected and analysed to identify pupil progress, trends in their subject outcomes and enable the effective us of resources.

 Lessons are planned to give full access to the curriculum and to overcome barriers to learning.
 Many of the children in Beaumont Hill Academy will need access to specialist equipment and different approaches.
 This is taken into account when lessons are planned ensuring that specific teaching styles and relevant strategies are incorporated.
 Although a mixture of whole class, group and individual teaching is usually appropriate, the exact balance between these depends upon the needs of the class and the individual.
 Interactive learning is highly valued.